 Imagine a person who wears torn clothes.
 It seems he hasn’t bathed for months.
 He is screaming and shouting and shooting everyone close to him.
 When he’s out of bullets, he starts throwing rocks and other stuff to others.
 He won’t stop yelling and screaming until the cops arrest him.
+People judge others when they see them.

 Who do you think this person is?